pomerium/pomerium/docs/docs/glossary.md

 Usually abbreviate as **JWKS**, this is a [JSON]-formatted set of one or more keys provided by a trusted issuer and used by service to verify [JWTs] provided by a client.
 Formatting is defined by the [JSON Web Key RFC](https://datatracker.ietf.org/doc/html/rfc7517).

 ### JSON Web Token
-Often referred to as **JWTs**, a JSON web token is a [JSON]-formatted string provided to a user by an [identity provider], which validates the user's identity to subsequent services (such as an [identity-aware proxy]).
+Often referred to as **JWTs**, a JSON web token is a [JSON]-formatted string provided to a user by an [identity provider], which validates the user's identity to subsequent services (such as a [context-aware proxy]).
 JWTs are formatted according to the [JSON Web Token RFC](https://datatracker.ietf.org/doc/html/rfc7519)

 ### Namespace
 "Namespaces" is an over-saturated term, having different meanings in different contexts.
 [Pomerium Enterprise][pom-namespace] uses Namespaces to provide separation of access and control to [routes].
 Kubernetes uses their [namespaces][k8s-namespace] to isolate groups of resources within a cluster.